-How does a divorcing couple decide whether the children should live with one parent most of the time, or split their time between both parents' homes?
 Well, every case begins with the best interests of the children, Diana.
 In reaching a parenting plan that is in the children's best interests, we look to several factors.
 We look to the history of the parties, the parties' schedules, the children's schedules, and other factors reflecting the needs of the children.
-For example, we look to their schedule for soccer, the hours that the parents work and things of that fashion because the goal is always to enter into a parenting plan that fosters the children's relationship with both parents as it is in the children's best interest to have a positive relationship with their parents and also have continuing and frequent contact.
+For example, we look to their schedule for soccer, the hours that the parents work and things of that fashion because the goal is always to enter into a parenting plan that fosters the children's relationship with both parents, as it is in the children's best interest to have a positive relationship with their parents and also have continuing and frequent contact.

-If the children are going to split their time between two homes, is it always 50/50?
-What are the most common types of arrangements for children's living situations post-divorce, that you've seen?
-Well, parenting plans are designed to accommodate a specific family so it may or may not be 50/50 which would mean equal time.
-It may be every other weekend and depends on the parties and the needs of the children.
+Well, parenting plans are designed to accommodate a specific family so it may or may not be 50/50, which would mean equal time.
+It may be every other weekend and depend on the parties and the needs of the children.
 If the parties agree to live in close proximity to each other and each is able to provide the care to the children on a day-to-day basis, and both parents are involved parents, then an equal parenting plan may be appropriate.
 However, if the parties don't reside in close proximity to each other, then a weekend parenting plan may be more appropriate.
 Again, each plan needs to be designed specifically for the family.

-So, how do divorcing couples decide whether sole custody or joint custody is best for their family?
-Well, most parenting plans are not sole custody as the courts, again, they encourage both parents to be involved with the children.
-However, if one parent is an absent parent or maybe has issues that deem that parent should have supervised contact, for example, then a sole parenting plan may be more appropriate in that circumstances.
+Well, most parenting plans are not sole custody as the courts, again, encourage both parents to be involved with the children.
+However, if one parent is an absent parent or maybe has issues that deem that parent should have supervised contact, for example, then a sole parenting plan may be more appropriate in that circumstance.
 Joint legal custody with the designation of a parent of primary residence is very common, with the other parent designated as the parent of alternate residence.
 This means that the parent of primary residence makes the day-to-day decisions concerning the children and the parties confer with each other on major issues.
 Some parties desire a joint legal and physical custody arrangement so that the parties confer on all decisions, including the day-to-day decisions.
 Now, Diana, these are simplistic explanations, as many plans are a fusion of joint legal and physical custody and the parties agree in advance to what the parent of primary residence will do, such as [well] visits, taking a doctor, and things of that fashion.
 Sometimes the parties agree that the parent of primary residence has the ability to pick the nursery school.
 Other plans have the parent of primary residence having to confer with the parent of alternate residence on the choice of nursery schools or the choice of churches, or religion, and things of that fashion so it really depends.
 If one parent has always been the parent that took care of the doctors, the teachers, the schools, then the parties may agree that that parent will continue in that function.
-However, if the parties are now divorcing and the parent of alternate residence feels that they now want to be more involved, it's appropriate, that because they're getting a divorce, then the parties may agree that neither party will choose a doctor without conferring with the other parent and entering into an agreement.
+However, if the parties are now divorcing and the parent of alternate residence feels that they now want to be more involved, it's appropriate, because they're getting a divorce.
+Then the parties may agree that neither party will choose a doctor without conferring with the other parent and entering into an agreement.

-Cynthia, is there a difference between physical custody and legal custody of children, in New Jersey?
 There is.
 With joint legal custody we would have a parent of primary residence and as I earlier stated, the parent of primary residence will be responsible for the day-to-day decisions concerning the children.
-With that joint legal custody then, that parent would have to confer with the other parent, regarding major decisions and that may be the child needs some medical care -- specific -- not a flu shot but maybe something more specific.
+With that joint legal custody then, that parent would have to confer with the other parent, regarding major decisions.
+And this may be the child needs some medical care -- specific -- not a flu shot, but maybe something more specific.
 Braces would be a major decision, for example.
 But with joint legal custody, it's implied that the parties will confer on everything.
 They will confer on the doctors and the dentists and the nursery schools because they're sharing physical custody.
 That means they're really sharing decision-making.
 But, again, sometimes parents enter into what I call a fusion which they may agree to joint physical custody but then they will specifically state what duties the parent of primary residence would have so that way they know exactly what the expectations are from each parent, and it does help them get along better when they know exactly what to expect from the other party.

-If a parent removes the children from the state without the other parent's consent, what can that other parent do to have their children returned?
-It really comes down to what do you mean by remove to another state and the issue is why?
+It really comes down to what do you mean by remove to another state, and the issue is why?
 For example, if a parent takes the children to the Philadelphia Zoo, from where we are here in Atlanta County, that is removing the children to another state but that's really not actionable.
 I mean, it's not unreasonable to take your children to the zoo for the day.
 However, if you mean to remove the children to another state without the parent's consent or a court order, that is different.
-For example, from time to time a parent will announce that they are moving to another state, they're moving to South Carolina, they're going to move to Pennsylvania or what have you, and they don't have the consent of the other parent, nor do they have a court order.
+For example, from time to time a parent will announce that they are moving to another state; they're moving to South Carolina, they're going to move to Pennsylvania or what have you, and they don't have the consent of the other parent, nor do they have a court order.
 That's different.
 And that consent by the other parent should be in writing, in a very formal agreement such as notarized, signed by counsel so that nobody can say, well, they said I can move.
 It can't just be an email.
 It has to be a written agreement.
-By statute, here in New Jersey, a parent cannot remove a New Jersey resident child from the state of New Jersey, without the consent of the other parent, and if a parent does that, I go to court on an emergent application.
+By statute, here in New Jersey, a parent cannot remove a New Jersey resident child from the state of New Jersey, without the consent of the other parent, and if a parent does that, I go to court on an emergency application.

-How does a judge determine if someone qualifies to receive alimony or spousal support in New Jersey?
 Well, both spousal support and alimony are both terms that we use to really say the same thing.
-In New Jersey we have four types of alimony; we have open-duration alimony and open-duration alimony was previously known as permanent alimony, we have limited-duration alimony, rehabilitative alimony and reimbursement alimony.
+In New Jersey we have four types of alimony; we have open-duration alimony and open-duration alimony was previously known as permanent alimony; we have limited-duration alimony; rehabilitative alimony; and reimbursement alimony.
 Open-duration alimony and limited-duration alimony are the most common.
 And looking to whether alimony is appropriate, we look to the factors in the statute and we begin with the party's need and the other party's ability to pay.
 We also consider the duration of the marriage as the alimony in a marriage that is less than 20 years, is limited to the number of years of the marriage.
 This does not mean that if you're married for ten years you get ten years of alimony, but it does mean that the alimony cannot exceed ten years so it may be negotiated for a lesser period of time.
-There are exceptions, however, because there's always exceptions, Diana, that will affect the duration of the alimony and they include the age of the parties at the time of the marriage or civil union, the duration or degree of dependency of one party or another, whether a spouse has a chronic illness, just to name a few.
+There are exceptions, however, because there are always exceptions that will affect the duration of the alimony and they include the age of the parties at the time of the marriage or civil union, the duration or degree of dependency of one party or another, whether a spouse has a chronic illness, just to name a few.

-Can you explain the differences in tax treatment of spousal support versus child support?
-Well, spousal support, or alimony, is taxable to the recipient and tax deductible to the payer.
+Well, spousal support, or alimony, is taxable to the recipient and tax deductible to the payor.
 Child support is not taxable or tax deductible.
 So, in other words, alimony is really paid out of your gross income but child support is paid out of your net income.

-Cynthia, if a new romantic partner moves in with the primary custodial parent and the children, does the other parent still have to pay spousal and child support?
 Well, they would have to still pay child support because child support belongs to the child, it does not belong to the parent.
 So that obligation does not change but spousal support, yes, can change.
 In New Jersey we do have an anti-cohabitation statute that does affect that, and interesting enough, in New Jersey, your former spouse to whom you are paying alimony, does not have to live with their paramour physically in order to affect that.
-We look to the intertwined finances such as joint bank accounts, sharing joint responsibility and recognition of the family, basically whether or not that party is living in an intimate relationship.
+We look to the intertwined finances such as joint bank accounts, sharing joint responsibility and recognition of the family.
+Basically whether or not that party is living in an intimate relationship.
 So, therefore, if you do suspect your spouse is now residing or in a cohabitation event and you are paying alimony, I encourage anyone to come see me and discuss that.Back To Top